entrepeneur4lyf/kwaak/README.md

   <h3 align="center">Swiftide</h3>

   <p align="center">
-    Run autonomous AI agents on your code!
+    Run a team of autonomous AI agents on your code, right from your terminal!
     <br />
     <a href="https://swiftide.rs"><strong>Powered by swiftide »</strong></a>
     <br />